Jensen Interceptor: History and specifications

-For 1971, two 440 c.i. engines were offered.
-One had a 4-barrel carburetor and produced 305 hp SAE net.
+For 1971, two 440 ci engines were offered.
+One had a four-barrel carburetor and produced 305 hp SAE net.
 The other, which had three 2-barrel carburetors and produced 330 hp SAE net, was only available in 1971.
-Only 232 cars were built with the 440 "Six Pack", and it had the distinction of being the most powerful car ever to have been made by Jensen.
+Only 232 cars were built with the 440 "six pack", called the Jensen SP (with no "Interceptor" badging) and it had the distinction of being the most powerful car ever to have been made by Jensen.

 For 1972, the 440 c.i. engine with three 2-barrel carburetors was no longer produced by Chrysler.
-The 440 c.i. engine that remained was detuned to 280 hp SAE net.
+The 440 ci engine that remained was detuned to 280 hp SAE net.
 Chrysler continued to offer a high performance 440 c.i. engine through to 1976 when it only produced 255 hp SAE net.

 The Interceptor may have taken some styling cues from the Brasinca Uirapuru, with a distinctive large, curving wrap-around rear window that doubled as a tailgate.
 The original specification included electric windows, reclining front seats, a wood rimmed steering wheel, radio with twin speakers, reversing lights and an electric clock.
 Power steering was included as standard from September 1968.

 The Mark II was announced in October 1969, with slightly revised styling around the headlamps, front grille and bumper and revised rear lights.
 The interior was substantially revised in order to meet US regulations, and air conditioning was an option.

 The Mark III, introduced in 1971, revised the front grille, headlamp finishers and bumper treatment again.
 It had GKN alloy wheels and air conditioning as standard, and revised seats.
 It was divided into G-, H-, and J-series depending on the production year.
-The 6.3-litre 383ci engine was superseded by the 7.2-litre 440ci in 1971.
+The 6.3-litre 383 ci engine was superseded by the 7.2-litre 440 ci in 1971.